Dead Lover: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 77 out of 100, based on eight critics, indicating "generally favorable" reviews.

-Josh Korngut at Dread Central gave the film four out of five stars and called it "an outrageously comedic and transgressive love story" that "blurs the lines between beauty and grotesqueness, life and death, crafting a visceral, punk-tinged quilt of grief, transformation, and the lengths we’ll go for love."
+Josh Korngut of Dread Central gave the film four out of five stars and called it "an outrageously comedic and transgressive love story" that "blurs the lines between beauty and grotesqueness, life and death, crafting a visceral, punk-tinged quilt of grief, transformation, and the lengths we’ll go for love."

 Murtada Elfadl, writing for Variety, praised the ingenuity of the makeup, production design, sound, and lighting, but criticized the later half of the film as repetitive.
-Vikram Murthi, writing for IndieWire, gave the film a C+, calling it "admirable" but concluding that its bit was "frustratingly static" and that its "prolonged, forced zaniness unfortunately taints everything it touches."
+Vikram Murthi, writing for IndieWire, gave the film a C+, calling it "admirable", but concluding that its bit was "frustratingly static" and that its "prolonged, forced zaniness unfortunately taints everything it touches."

-Jacob Oller at The A.V.
-Club gave the film a C and called its bit "charming" but lamented that "as the thin resurrection-gone-wrong film wears on, Glowicki's mugging becomes more grating than funny, and its amusing novelty begins to rot after being unnaturally extended past its normal lifespan."
+Jacob Oller of The A.V.
+Club gave the film a C and called its bit "charming", but lamented that "as the thin resurrection-gone-wrong film wears on, Glowicki's mugging becomes more grating than funny, and its amusing novelty begins to rot after being unnaturally extended past its normal lifespan."